On the interpretation of $\Lambda$ spin polarization measurements: Distribution of the proton three-momenta along an arbitrary direction.

 and use the properties of the Dirac delta function to write

 Here

 and

-are the two solutions of the equation $c^*-c = 0$.~\footnote{It may happen that the solutions defined by Eq.~(\ref{eq:phipm}) are outside of the range $(0,2\pi)$, however, since $f^\prime$ and $dN/d\Omega$ are periodic this does not lead to problems.} As a matter of fact, this equation has solutions only if the following condition is satisfied
+are the two solutions of the equation $c^*-c = 0$.
+We note that it may happen that the solutions defined by Eq.~(\ref{eq:phipm}) are outside of the range $(0,2\pi)$, however, since $f^\prime$ and $dN/d\Omega$ are periodic this does not lead to problems.
+As a matter of fact, this equation has solutions only if the following condition is satisfied

 This implies that the range of the integration over $\theta_p$ must be limited --- for given values of $c$ and $\Theta$, only those values of $\theta_p$ contribute to the integral (\ref{eq:dNc2}) which satisfy (\ref{eq:cond}).
 If we introduce the notation $c =\cos\theta$, with $0 \leq \theta \leq \pi$, then the limits for the $\theta_p$ integration are